Zulu sheep are native to South Africa and are predominantly

 raised by rural farmers in the province of KwaZulu-Natal.
+They are raised primarily

-They are well suited to the harsh conditions and very tolerate to diseases.
-In
+suited to the harsh conditions and very tolerate to diseases.
+In addition they

-by replacement or crossbreeding.
+crossbreeding.
 This change is being driven by the perception, held by most

 farmers, that indigenous livestock show poorer performance compared to their

 exotic counterparts.
 This line of thinking has been receiving political backing

 over the years in many African countries.
 Thus breeding programs put in place

 in Africa have been geared towards improving this presumed low productive

 Their appearance varies; they are found in multicolored